-'Yes sir!
+'Of course!
 I shall notify Baumgardner and Yarbrough who are aboard the train, to begin the process of vigilance at once'.

 That night the murderer would prove to be superiorly evasive, and the situation would embrangle me that I would not agnise the consequence of the murders, without a consectary purview in my nitency.
 It also would become more of an inextricable predicament to avoid, and the case would require empiricutic evidence to support my argument on the pattern of the murders.
 The night was considerably eerie and dark, as the first individuals taking the train had gotten aboard, but I did notice that the number of persons, were not as much as the usual passengers of the train, and I had suspected that this was naturally attributed to the developing murders.
 Several hours then had elapsed, before the last hour for any passengers to take the train out of Melbourne.
 I was becoming impatient by the hour, and there were no tidings of the murderer or any reported incident yet.

 What was not obvious to me was the reason for the selection of this man, but I knew that this could be disclosed, with more investigative effort.
 The apposable facts that were extremely apposite to the case would corroborate that opinion and feasibility.
 It was a daring but ineffective vigilance, since the murderer had killed again and was not apprehended as I planned initially.
-In the end the only retrievable clew was the familiar thorny black rose that was left behind by the ingenuous murderer at first, until I began to examine the crime scene.
+In the end the only retrievable clue was the familiar thorny black rose that was left behind by the ingenuous murderer at first, until I began to examine the crime scene.
 There was much to consider from the horrendous murder, and the generality of our procedure that had dictated the definite course of the investigation.

-As was my wont, I carried always in my waistcoat, the fob of my pocket watch to base the hour of my inspection.
+As was my wont, I had carried always in my waistcoat, the fob of my pocket watch to base the hour of my inspection.
 My thoughts had begun to deduce a certain pattern that was manifest and reinforced, by the gradual process of time.
 We were inside of the eerie compartment where the crime happened, and began to discuss the murder.

 'It is clear that we are dealing with more than a crafty criminal, but a determined individual, whose mind may seem maniacal in nature.
 To me this individual demonstrates the manipulative pattern of a murderer, with one exception Brunswick', I stated.

-'How do you know that sir?'
+'How do you know that?'

-'In the modus operandi my dear Brunswick and I shall not be exaggerative in my exposition.
+'In the modus operandi and I shall not be exaggerative in my exposition.
 I thought at first, if we could only find a soupçon of probative proof to connect the consecution of events unfolding, then the narrative of the crime would cease to be haunted, by a subtle aperçu that would no longer remain inexplicable and commonitive, such as the thorny black rose.
 I believe I have found that remarkable soupçon.
-Look at this torn piece of a black velvet dress that is hanging out of the seat of the victim who was murdered, and you will see that the blood stain is fresh, and another thing that is more important', I said before Brunswick interrupted me.
+Look at this torn piece of a black velvet dress that is hanging out of the seat of the victim who was murdered, and you will see that the blood stain is fresh, and another thing that is more important', I said before Brunswick had interrupted me.

 'The piece of the garment appears to be a dress of a woman if I am not mistaken in my analogy it was torn as the murderer escaped, but what you did not allow me to finish or demonstrate was a strand of the long dark hair hanging from the seat that denotes the texture of a woman's hair, if you touch it as I have done with a pair of gloves.
 Now, this can only mean two possibilities, the strand of the long black hair pertained to the man who was killed, or as I suspect the actual killer, who is probably a female.
 I shall not discept to the full extent the facts of the case with mere sophistry, unless there is further proof to convince me otherwise of my assumption; moreover the pattern of the murders is not incompossible to the succession of the events progressing.
 The solubility is no longer in the exactitude of the precise hour of the murder, but the involution lies in the predicative pretention of the incident itself'.